Luci-MG/Under-the-Hood/docs/langdives/Java/Locking-Reentrant.md

         System.out.println("Could not acquire lock, doing something else...");
     }
     ```
-???+ tip "When to use ?"
+!!! tip "When to use ?"
-     When you want to avoid **blocking indefinitely** if the lock is not available.
+     When you want to avoid blocking indefinitely if the lock is not available.

 ### **tryLock with Timeout**

 The `tryLock(long timeout, TimeUnit unit)` method waits for a specific amount of time to acquire the lock.

-???+ example
+??? example "`tryLock()` Timeout Example"
     ```java
     import java.util.concurrent.TimeUnit;